mzuther/MoccaFaux/README.md

 #### `:probing-interval`

-Sets the the interval for repeating the _watch_ commands in seconds.
+Sets the interval in seconds for repeating the _watch_ commands.
 I have found 60 seconds to be a good trade-off between resource usage and response time.
-But this interval is not restricted in any way, so if you set it to one second, all _watches_ will be checked once per second.
+But this interval is not restricted in any way, so if you set it to one second (great for testing), all _watches_ will be checked once per second.
 Let's just hope that your computer can keep up with this ...

 ### Tasks